wireapp/wire-docs/README.md

 Run `make pdf` and look at files in `./build/pdf/`.

-If you have nix & direnv, you can use the `make dev-pdf` target to get auto-refreshing PDF files as you save source files.
+If you have nix & direnv, you can use the `make dev-pdf` target to get auto-refreshing PDF files as you save source files. (requires a PDF viewer installed globally)

 ## For maintainers (Wire employees)